Michelle F. Moseley Counseling

 • At least one person who has experienced trauma and lives with a nervous system impacted by that everyday.

-What Happens When Leaders Lack Mental Health Knowledge?
+When Leaders Lack Mental Health Knowledge

 Taking on the role, whether paid or volunteer, of leading in a religious space without some training on mental health is like being asked to build a rocket without knowledge of math or science.
 It can lead to some detrimental outcomes.

-LACK OF BOUNDARIES AND LEADER BURNOUT.
-I have years of experience working amongst religious leaders, providing clinical support to faith leaders, and talking with those leading in faith-based spaces.
-Faith leaders often serve in settings where personal boundaries are frowned upon, or not even discussed.
-Leaders may feel the pressure to be available at all times to everyone within their scope of leadership.
+I have years of experience working in a role of religious leadership, providing clinical support to faith leaders, and talking with those leading in faith-based spaces.
+Faith leaders often serve in settings where personal boundaries are not discussed, or may even be discouraged.
+Leaders may feel the pressure to be available at all times to everyone under their care.
 Faith leaders often feel a supernatural calling to their role, and also have a strong desire to serve others well.
-Combine this with an inability to communicate limits and have them respected, and many leaders burnout and leave faith-based work.
+Combine this with an inability to communicate limits and have them respected, and many leaders face burnout and leave faith-based work altogether.

-FOLKS ARE NOT ABLE TO GET THE SUPPORT THEY NEED.
 There has historically been quite the divide between faith and science, with professional mental healthcare residing on the science side of that line.
-Faith leaders may not have enough training in mental health to be able to recognize when the concerns of someone they lead would be best addressed by a mental health professional.
-Another obstacle is that faith leaders may not know what the resources are in their area in order to connect someone with a mental health professional.
+Faith leaders may not have enough training in mental health to be able to recognize when the concerns of someone under their leadership would be best addressed by a licensed mental health professional.
+Another obstacle is that faith leaders may not know what the resources are in their area in order to connect someone with a licensed mental health professional.
 This can create a dynamic where the faith leader feels pressure to handle concerns for which they are not equipped, and feels at a loss to provide information about available resources.

-CREATING ENVIRONMENTS THAT ARE NOT TRAUMA-SENSITIVE.
-Folks who have experienced trauma have very sensitive nervous systems.
+Some research indicates that up to 60% of the US population will experience a traumatic event in their lifetime.
+Folks who have experienced trauma often have very sensitive nervous systems.
 This happens in response to trauma, and is a way the nervous system works to try to help keep the person safe.
 Faith leaders who have no awareness of trauma may inadvertently create environments that add undue stress to a traumatized nervous system.
-Examples of this can include things such as: requesting engagement in activities without clear instructions, requiring one way of greeting others during large group gatherings, loud music/noises without options for headphones or a quiet area, arranging seating so that it’s not possible for folks to see the exit.
+Examples of this can include things such as: requesting engagement in activities without clear instructions, requiring folks to hug one another in greeting, loud music/noises without options for headphones or a quiet area, arranging seating so that it’s not possible for folks to see the exit.
 Environments that are not trauma-sensitive can feel incredibly unsafe to some, leading to complete disconnection from their faith.
 Yet, when leaders learn a bit about mental health and trauma, they are better able to create environments that provide for safety and connection for more folks.

-FOLKS ENDING THEIR OWN LIVES DUE TO HOPELESSNESS.
 Ending one’s life by suicide is a response that generally only occurs when all else feels hopeless, when the weight of your struggles outweigh your fear of death.
 I have known multiple folks, both those who were involved in faith-related spaces and those who were leaders within those spaces, who reached a point where ending their life seemed like the best, or only, solution.
 I can never know for sure if these folks would still be alive today if there had been more understanding and support of mental health in their contexts.
 However, the loss of these lives is one of the reasons the topic of mental health within faith-based spaces is so important to me.

 The Connection to Religious Trauma